USS Sailfish (SS-192): Tenth patrol: November 1943 – January 1944

 Later in the morning, Sailfish fired another spread of three torpedoes, from only 1700 yd, scoring two final hits.
-Loud internal explosions and breaking-up noises were heard while the submarine dived to escape a depth charge attack.
-Abruptly, a cruiser appeared and, fearing that she would broach the surface, Sailfish went to 90 ft, losing a chance at this new target.
-Shortly afterwards, the carrier Chūyō (20000 LT) went to the bottom, the first aircraft carrier sunk by an American submarine in the war, and the only major Japanese warship sunk by enemy action in 1943.
+Loud internal explosions and breaking-up noises were heard while the submarine dived to escape a depth-charge attack.
+Abruptly, a cruiser appeared, and fearing that she would broach the surface, Sailfish went to 90 ft, losing a chance at this new target.
+Shortly afterward, the carrier Chūyō (20000 LT) went to the bottom, the first aircraft carrier sunk by an American submarine in the war, and the only major Japanese warship sunk by enemy action in 1943.
 In an ironic twist, Chūyō was carrying American prisoners of war from Sculpin, the same boat that had helped locate and rescue Sailfish—then Squalus—over four years before.
 Twenty of the 21 US crew members from Sculpin were killed.
-None, however, were of the original rescue crew.
-1,250 Japanese were also killed.
+None, however, were of the original rescue crew; 1,250 Japanese were also killed.